RikkaApps/StorageRedirect-assets/docs/en/Common problems.md

   Please download our [Bridge](https://play.google.com/store/apps/details?id=moe.shizuku.bridge) app to use his "Forward share" feature to solve this problem.
 (You can also wait for us for other solution)

 ### How do I know if the redirect works?

-First, make sure you are using unoffical versions such as "cracked version" and "unlocked version".

 Through the in-app "logcat" function, after the redirected app is opened, the following log indicates that the redirect works normally.